 While the weight on the machine may not seem too important, bear in mind if you have to pull it out of your pool while full of water, it can be quite a challenge.

-How do robot pool cleaners differ from other automatic pool cleaners?
+How do pool robots differ from other automatic pool cleaners?

-Automatic suction cleaners do not have this feature and clean in a very random pattern.
+Automatic suction and pressure cleaners do not have this feature and clean in a very random pattern.
 This can lead to dirty spots and inefficient cleaning.

-Suction cleaners are also required to run off your current pool pump using your pool filter which can add wear and risk of failure.
-Robotic cleaners are completely independent of any other system in your pool.
+Suction side cleaners are also required to run off your current pool pump using your pool filter which can add wear and risk of failure.
+Robotic cleaners are completely independent of any other system in your pool, which is why they can be a better choice over a device like a pressure-side cleaner.

 Key features an ideal pool cleaner should have

-So we answered how do robotic pool cleaners work, now let’s take a closer look at some of the key features that the top robotic cleaners should have.
+So we answered how these particular devices function, now let’s take a closer look at some of the key features that the top robotic cleaners should have.

 Short cleaning time

-An efficient pool cleaner should do its job quickly so your pool can be swim-ready when you want it.
-That’s why you should look for an automated pool cleaner with a short cleaning cycle; your pool cleaner shouldn’t take more than 3 or 4 hours for a complete clean.
+An efficient robotic pool cleaner should do its job quickly so your pool can be swim-ready when you want it.
+That’s why you should look for an automated pool cleaner with a short cleaning cycle; your device shouldn’t take more than 3 or 4 hours for a complete clean.

 Smart navigation system

-A smart navigation system improves the efficiency of a pool cleaner.
-Bluetooth, sensors, and gyroscopes allow the pool cleaner to move in a logical, time-saving way.
+A smart navigation system improves the efficiency of an automatic pool cleaner.
+Bluetooth, sensors, and gyroscopes allow a pool cleaning machine to move in a logical, time-saving way.

 Powerful brush system